 This rule applies to life outside of On Deck, but it's a valuable one and I'm not sure there's a quicker way to learn it in the context of startups than 10 weeks with the On Deck program.

 Well...not really because we still have 8 more weeks to go!
-I'll report back closer to the end of week 4 and link the story here.
+Read part two if you want to hear about everything after week 4.

 In terms of Deft, On Deck and its participants have helped introduce us to angels, we've been able to cut down on image search times significantly via some clever recommendations, and we launched our open beta!
 This best part is that it's only the beginning.